DanielCantabella/SDM-Lab1-PropertyGraphs/README.md

 RETURN COLLECT(gds.util.asNode(nodeId).title) AS title, communityId ORDER BY communityId ASC
 ```
+### Results
+The results of running the Louvain algorithm showed the existence of 8 distinct communities, ranging from 2 to 27 papers each.
+We observed that the communities grouped different numbers of papers that were strongly related to each other due to the large number of citations.
+These findings suggest that there are specific areas of research within our dataset that are highly interconnected and may indicate potential research
+collaborations or interdisciplinary topics.
+Further analysis of the communities may provide insights into the relationships between the papers and help
+to identify research gaps and opportunities for future work.

 # SETTING UP Neo4j
 In order to set up properly the Neo4j database, follow the steps: